IamLucif3r/subresolver/README.md

 To install SubResolver, follow the procedure:

-1. Clone the repository using:
+1. Clone the repository on your local
+using:

 ```bash
 git clone https://github.com/IamLucif3r/SubResolver.git